DynaPix SLAM: A Pixel-Based Dynamic Visual SLAM Approach: Related Work

-\textbf{Dynamic V-SLAM:} Most Dynamic V-SLAM methods are de-facto enhanced versions of classic SLAM frameworks~\cite{orb2, orb3, DSO, VINS} combined with motion segmentation techniques.
-The dynamic regions are then separately tracked~\cite{dymslam, DOT, dynaslam2} or discarded as outliers~\cite{dynaslam, DS-SLAM, DETECT-SLAM, dpslam, dynaremoval, DRG-SLAM} to reduce the negative effects in pose estimation.
-DynaSLAM~\cite{dynaslam}, for example, combines Mask R-CNN~\cite{maskrcnn} and multi-view geometry to process moving objects, while DS-SLAM~\cite{DS-SLAM} applies a lightweight SegNet~\cite{SegNet} to obtain segmented masks.
-Similarly, Detect-SLAM~\cite{DETECT-SLAM} uses SSD~\cite{ssd} for object detection in keyframes, whereas YOLO-SLAM~\cite{yolo-slam} employs YOLOv3~\cite{yolov3} as its underlying detection module to identify dynamic regions.
-However, these methods pay less attention to the actual motion states of the detected objects, easily leading to few features retained and degradation in static scenes with frequent wrong detections, thus further degrading the system performance and causing possible failures~\cite{grade}.
-Instead of extracting semantic information, DymSLAM~\cite{dymslam} applies multi-motion fitting to segment different moving objects to estimate the motion of both camera and moving objects.
-Lu et al.~\cite{sceneflow-slam} combine dense optical flow with depth information to generate scene flow masks to capture dynamic regions, while Flowfusion~\cite{flowfusion} uses optical flow residuals to highlight dynamic regions in RGB-D point clouds.
-DytanVO~\cite{dytanvo} proposes an iterative framework to jointly refine both ego-motion estimation and motion segmentation.
-While effectively overcoming the reliance on semantic information, these methods are heavily restricted by noise sensitivity and difficult to deploy in real-world scenes.
+Most dynamic visual SLAM methods are \emph{de-facto} enhanced versions of classic SLAM frameworks~\cite{orb2, VINS} combined with motion segmentation techniques.
+Dynamic regions are either separately tracked~\cite{dymslam, DOT, dynaslam2} or discarded as outliers~\cite{dynaslam, DS-SLAM, DETECT-SLAM, dpslam, dynaremoval, DRG-SLAM} to reduce the negative effects on pose estimation.
+DynaSLAM~\cite{dynaslam} combines Mask R-CNN~\cite{maskrcnn} and multi-view geometry to process moving objects, DS-SLAM~\cite{DS-SLAM} applies a lightweight SegNet~\cite{SegNet} to obtain segmented masks, and Dynamic-VINS~\cite{dynamic-vins} uses YOLO-based detections.
+However, these methods suffer from wrongful detections, retain few features when there are many dynamic objects, and fail to identify moving objects outside the selected classes, thus leading to frequent tracking failures~\cite{grade,robust-slam-survey}.

-Methods that integrate motion probability normally fuse the semantic attributes with the motion attributes.
-Detect-SLAM~\cite{DETECT-SLAM} introduces the propagation of motion probability derived from object detection, while DP-SLAM~\cite{dpslam} and Cheng et al.~\cite{dynaremoval} put forward dynamic region removal techniques within the Bayesian framework to enhance motion probability updates.
-All of these methods, however, eliminate the dynamic features with a threshold-based filter and do not retain motion probabilities.
-Close to our work, \cite{cfp-slam, WF-SLAM, OVD-SLAM} use the motion probability as a weight in the bundle adjustment (BA) procedure.
-However, the weighting is directly discounted in the optimization, making it irrelevant after some iterations, and is only used within the tracking module of ORB-SLAM2.
-As opposed to that, we do not discount or optimize this factor while propagating probabilities throughout the entire SLAM framework.